-Anthony Coleman Ensemble
+Anthony Coleman Survivor's Breakfast Ensemble

-World Music Ensemble
+Winifred Horan Irish Music Ensemble

 Tanya Kalmanovitch Composition/Improvisation Ensemble

-Directed by Ted Reichman, this ensemble takes a look at contemporary practice in improvisation-oriented composition.
-We will play pieces written by composers working today, mostly loosely coming out of the jazz tradition, who have proposed new models for integrating improvisation and composition, and who embrace new ideas about structure, groove, and texture.
-This will range from completely notated music to open forms, and from complicated rhythms to ambient soundscapes.
+This ensemble performs music written by composers working today, primarily from the jazz tradition, who have proposed new models for integrating improvisation and composition, and who embrace new ideas about structure, groove, and texture.
+Repertoire will range from through-composed music to open forms, and from complicated rhythms to ambient soundscapes.

-Directed by Hankus Netsky, the NEC Jewish Music Ensemble offers students an opportunity to perform and arrange repertoire from a variety of Jewish traditions, including Klezmer, Cantorial, Middle Eastern, Hassidic, Yiddish Theatre, and folksong.
+The NEC Jewish Music Ensemble offers students an opportunity to perform and arrange repertoire from a variety of Jewish traditions, including Klezmer, Cantorial, Middle Eastern, Hassidic, Yiddish Theatre, and folksong.